ryan@ryanallisonlaw.com

 What is included in the $400 fee?

 The $400 represents the attorney fee to do all the paperwork and get you divorced as quickly as possible.
-There is also a separate filing fee of $230 that is required in all divorce cases in Kentucky.
-In most cases, the attorney fee and filing fee is all that you will pay.
+There is also a separate fee of $230 that covers costs and the filing fee.
+In most cases, these two amounts are all that you will pay.
 We offer other services during the divorce, depending on your needs.
 For example, if you and your spouse own a home together and you need to remove one of you from the deed through this divorce, we charge an additional $50 to do a quitclaim deed to make that happen.

 Is there any separate fee from the $400?

 Yes.
-The courts require a separate filing fee, which is usually $230.
-If you need to get one spouse’s name off a property deed, we charge an additional $50 to do that document (called a quitclaim deed).
+There is a separate fee of approximately $230 that is applied to costs and the filing fee.
+If you need to get one spouse’s name off a property deed, we charge an additional $50 to do such a document (called a quitclaim deed).

 Where do I have to live in order for you to help me?